 Wondering if you’re pregnant, getting to surprise your husband with the news, getting sonograms, learning the gender of your baby, picking a name, planning what color the baby’s room will be, and rushing to the hospital.

-In this chapter, I ask my readers to think of their marriage as an event of commensurate excitement and wonderment.
+In this article, I ask my readers to think of their marriage as an event of commensurate excitement and wonderment.
 Just as—from conception to delivery—you can map the entire journey you travel to get to your child, we can, too, trace the moments that lead up to our marriages.

 I like to think that your marriage was in progress—coming towards you—before you ever even met your spouse.
 Everything in your youth prepared you for your marriage.
 Everything you endured, good and bad, shaped you both into the two people who fell in love with each other.

 Before you met, you were both busy becoming good people and good partners.
 And all the challenges that you faced before your marriage prepared you for the challenges you have faced in your marriage.
 They have only made you stronger and a more supportive spouse.

 Chronicle with me your journey towards marriage.
 Reflect on crucial parts of your childhood.
 What were the strengths of both of your parents?
 What were their weaknesses?
 What did you learn from your family about problem-solving?
 Taking responsibility?
 Fear?
 Anger?
 Sex?
 How to treat the opposite sex?
 What were some life-changing experiences you had in high school?